medvecm98/femto-mqtt-broker/README.md

 ```

 ... in root directory.
 Dependencies are **libc** and C compiler (gcc or clang).
-I've build this program successfully on OpenSUSE Tumbleweed, Matfyz Gentoo and
+I've built this program successfully on OpenSUSE Tumbleweed, Matfyz Gentoo and
 OpenBSD.